agenium-scale/nsimd/CONTRIBUTING.md

 This little class will be processed by the generation system so that operator `foo` will be available for the end-user of the library in both C and C++ APIs.
-Each member of this class controls how the generation is be done:
+Each member of this class controls how the generation is being done:
 - `full_name` is a string containing the human readable name of the operator.
   If not given, the class name will be taken for it.
 - `signature` is a string describing what kind of arguments and how many takes